jaceva/react-challenge/instructions.md

 ### Hint

 - Import the `Tile` component
-- Make `props` a function parameter
+- Extract the array of data from the `props` value passed as an argument to `TileList`
 - Use the `map()` method on the array prop
 - The `map()` callback function should have an object from the array as the first parameter and that object's index as the second parameter
 - The callback should return a `Tile` component with the object parameter passed as a prop and the index parameter used as the component's `key`.